Singapore’s real estate market has been one of the hottest topics in newspapers throughout 2020 and this will most likely continue throughout 2021.

-- Singapore’s Property market in 2017: A throwback
+- Singapore’s Property market in Previous Years

-- Singapore’s property market in 2018
+- Singapore’s Property Market in 2018 – What happened?

-- How will Singapore’s property market perform in 2019?
+- How will Singapore’s property market perform in 2021?

-Singapore’s Property market in 2017: A throwback
+Singapore’s Property market in Previous Years

-After being in a downward trend since 2013, Singapore’s real estate market finally began to show signs of recovery in Q2 2017.
-During Q1-Q2 2017, property prices and rents were still declining, while the demand and prices for land started to increase.
+During the first and second quarter of 2017, property prices and rents were still declining while the demand and prices for land started to increase.

 Still, the vacancy rates reached new record levels in 2017, contributing to a further drop in rents.